Meisterlala/angular/README.md

 ## Running the project yourself

-You can run this project with docker and then acces on `http://localhost:8080`
+You can run this project with docker and then access it on `http://localhost:8080`

 ```bash
 docker compose up --build